How Many Feet Is 47 Inches

 Q: How do I convert feet back to inches?

 A: To convert feet to inches, simply multiply the number of feet by 12.
-For example, 3 feet x 12 inches/foot = 36 inches.
+As an example, 3 feet x 12 inches/foot = 36 inches.

 Q: Why is it important to understand unit conversions?